funcool/rumext/README.md

 ### Higher-Order Components

-The function based components instead of mixins, that is common concept on object oriented programming, you have higher-order components (components that wraps components) and rumext exposes two:
+This is the way you have to extend/add additional functionality to a function component.
+Rumext exposes two:

 - `mxf/reactive`: same functionality as `mx/reactive` in class based components.
 - `mxf/memo`: same functionality as `mx/static` in class based components.

-And you can use them in two ways.
-The traditional one:
+And you can use them in two ways, the traditional one that consists in direct wrapping a component with an other:

 ```clojure
 (def title